+The Arctic Council Conservation of Flora and Fauna (CAFF) working group has conducted (with UNEP and WWF) a scoping study on Arctic ecosystem services and values using the Economics of Ecosystems and Biodiversity (TEEB) approach and methodology.
+TEEB is a global initiative coordinated by UNEP that draws attention to the benefits that people gain from nature (ecosystem services), and to the costs to society when ecosystems are damaged.
+TEEB provides an analytical approach, tools and guidance that can help make the range of nature’s benefits more visible to stakeholders and managers.
+The scoping study contains key findings from compiling and synthesized information, issues, current practices, methodologies and perspectives on Arctic ecosystem services and their values in relation to decision making.
+The study also lists and discusses policy areas for potential follow up using the TEEB approach and described option for next steps.

-As with setting ecological objectives, it is important to include indigenous peoples and local communities in the process of valuation.
-For successful stakeholder buy-in, the valuation process needs to be transparent.
-One method that has proven to be effective is the development of conceptual models by the community to describe their needs from ecosystem resources (e.g. The Sitka Workshop, Marysia Szymkowiak pers. com).
+One of the key findings of the CAFF scoping study (Key Finding 6.1) is that “Engagement of Arctic Indigenous organizations and a broad range of stakeholders in participatory development of knowledge and policy alternatives is central to a successful TEEB Arctic study”.
+As with setting ecological objectives, it is important to include Indigenous Peoples and local communities in the process of valuation.
+For successful community buy-in, the valuation process needs to be transparent.
+One method that has proven to be effective is the development of conceptual models by the community to describe their needs from ecosystem resources.
 These can be Qualitative Network Models QNM or a set of ratings or ranks applied to the “goods”.

-Given the rapid pace of current and anticipated future changes in the Arctic, the values should have a dynamic component.
-The valuation needs to account for changes in social, economic and political systems and to anticipate future changes in and uses of the ecosystem.

-“Value” has a monetary implication, but non-monetary values are important as well.
+“Value” can have a monetary implication, but non-monetary values are important as well.
+The CAFF scoping study emphasizes this point by explaining that the TEEB approach does not limit the valuation of ecosystem services to economic instruments (Key Finding 3.3).
 Social, cultural and other non-monetary values are incorporated into some management approaches already and provide guidance for implementing EA in the Arctic.
-For example, maintaining the economic and social integrity of communities is an explicit value in the U.S. National Standards of the Magnuson-Stevens Act under the “principles that must be followed in any fishery management plan to ensure sustainable and responsible fishery management (https://www.fisheries.noaa.gov/national/laws-and-policies/national-standard-guidelines).”
+For example, maintaining the economic and social integrity of communities is an explicit value in the U.S. National Standards of the Magnuson-Stevens Act under the “principles that must be followed in any fishery management plan to ensure sustainable and responsible fishery management”.
 Food security is a value of particular importance to communities that rely on subsistence harvest of whales, other marine mammals, birds, and fish.